 The Authority is a single business-type activity.
 As such, charges for services are intended to recover all or a significant portion of the costs to provide services.
-The business-type activity of the Authority includes providing water services to member communities.
+The business-type activity of the Authority includes providing solid waste and recycling services to member communities.